 We have only one child at home full-time, our daughter who is 16 and has Down syndrome.
 She’s old enough to be fairly independent.
 Although we don’t have a ton of time truly alone, we do have more time together and a less frantic pace of life.

-We are enjoying this season of more time together.
+We are enjoying this season.
 But what if back then, when everything seemed so hard, we had given up?

 Would we have known that better times would come?
 Do you feel like better times will Never come?